deabocina/medusa-fashion-starter/README.md

    npm run dev
    ```

-3. Open the application in your browser
+3. Open the application in your browser:
    http://localhost:8000

 ## Estimated Development Time